 Alfa Romeo cars had seldom lacked charisma, but assembly quality and reliability were another matter.
 The 164 was mechanically robust if properly maintained, but fit and finish was not up to German standards, let alone those of the increasingly proficient Japanese.
 To its credit, the 164 had some of the most extensive corrosion protection Alfa Romeo had ever offered, but its complex electronics — including an LCD dash display and computerized automatic climate control — could be troublesome.
-Its biggest maintenance headache was the need to change the timing belt every 30,000 miles (48,000 km), an expensive headache that would become more so if neglected.
+Perhaps its biggest maintenance headache was the need to change the timing belt every 30,000 miles (48,000 km), an expensive task that would become more so if neglected.

 THE AMERICAN PROBLEM

 The Alfa Romeo 164 did not come to the U.S. until 1990, delayed by efforts to work out the quality bugs and also a major overhaul of Alfa’s U.S. distribution system.
 In 1989, Fiat established ARDONA, Alfa Romeo Distributors of North America, as a joint venture with Chrysler, hoping that Chrysler’s familiarity with the American market would help to increase Alfa’s U.S. market penetration.
 Chrysler soon became frustrated with the factory’s delays in introducing the new model; in 1989, Alfa dealers had nothing to sell but the dated and unreliable Milano sedan and the ancient Spyder convertible.
 Chrysler withdrew from ARDONA in 1991, leaving Alfa to go it alone.

 It was an uphill battle.
 As BMW and Mercedes sales skyrocketed and Honda got into the luxury market with its Acura brand, Alfa Romeo had languished, selling only 8,201 cars in the 1986 model year.
-By 1990, U.S. sales had dropped to under 3,500.
+By 1990, U.S. sales had dropped to fewer than 3,500.
 At the Alfa Romeo 164’s U.S. introduction, ARDONA president Darrell Davis admitted to Car and Driver‘s John Phillips III that the company desperately needed at least one viable mainstream product.